po1sigala/live/01-Class-Content/19-PWA-dev/27-Evr_Git-Cherry-Picking/README.md

 git init
 ```

 2. After we have created our repo, lets add some files to it.
 Create an `app.js`, `index.html` and also a `README.md` file.
-After that let's commit everything as our initial commit
+After that let's commit everything as our initial commit.

 ```
 touch app.js index.html README.md